GREGG AND ROBYN’S WEDDING INVITATION (CIRCA 1975).

 After graduating from the University of Illinois College of Medicine in 1974 with a bachelor of science in nursing, she married Gregg Oshita in 1975.

 Over the course of the next 42 years, the family moved around living in Colorado, Illinois, Indiana and Ohio where in 1991, they moved to Cincinnati and raised son Michael and daughter Kimberly.
 Robyn continued her career as a nurse which was perfect for her because she befriended everyone she met which allowed her to quickly gain the trust of patients she treated.

-In October 2016.
-Robyn retired and we were looking forward to traveling and spending more time with our kids.
-Life was good and the world was our oyster... or so we thought.
+In October 2016, Robyn retired and she and Gregg were looking forward to traveling and spending time with the kids.

-Robyn's childhood friend said this at her memorial service last year...
-"In reflecting on all our shared childhood and adult experiences, the words that surface are compassionate, kind, giving...but most of all humble.
+Robyn's childhood friend said this at her memorial service in November 2017, "In reflecting on all our shared childhood and adult experiences, the words that surface are compassionate, kind, giving...but most of all humble.
 Robyn always stepped away from the limelight; she was really good at deflecting attention from her accomplishments to others.
 Robyn you will see from your perch above how deeply you have touched our lives and left a loving legacy."

 How We Got Here: